for full Odyssey instructions.

 Definition?
 This term appears in the catalog description for this course.
 I have no idea why it is there.
 If you can find a genuine philosophical issue related to the nature of definition, please let me know.

 There Ain't No Justice!
 What is justice?
-You can tackle this topic by evaluating one or more theories of justice, or you can sit down and think about the real difference between just and unjust systems of law and government.
+You can tackle this topic by evaluating one or two theories of justice, or you can sit down and think about the real difference between just and unjust systems of law and government.
+(You may read https://en.wikipedia.org/wiki/Justice for more info.)

 Human, All Too Human.
 Is there such a thing as human nature?
 What features of human beings are essential to our humanity, and what features can we do without and still be human?
 Suppose a mad scientist used human DNA to make emotionless, unreasoning, unconscious killer androids.
 Would these humanoid beings be human in any meaningful sense?